su-gis/VNE/Readme.md

 *	Illinois_kmeans_C5 <br/>

 ## Getting Started
-**You can run VNE in your Jupyter Notebook installed on your PC as well as in CybearGISX.
+**You can run VNE in your Jupyter Notebook/Lab installed on your PC as well as in CybearGISX.
 We recommend that you use CyberGISX because all the required packages have been integrated in CyberGISX.**<br/><br/>

 **To use it in CyberGISX, follow steps below:**
 1. If you do not have a CyerGISX account, create a CyberGISX account with your institution's email address or Google email address at  [https://cybergisxhub.cigi.illinois.edu](https://cybergisxhub.cigi.illinois.edu)